 - §1.
-All students are required to regularly attend the learning activities of the programme on which they are registered, unless they are exempt from doing so. - §2.
+All students are required to regularly attend the classes of the AAs included in the programme on which they are registered, unless they are exempt from doing so. - §2.
 Teachers can address the absences of students and communicate this information to the Dean prior to the assessment period.
 The Dean meets with the Board concerned when a student's attendance is below satisfactory.
-They may decide not to allow a student to take the assessments relevant to the learning activities for which attendance was below satisfactory, even in cases of absences justified by a medical certificate.
+They may decide not to allow a student to take the assessments relevant to the AAs for which attendance was below satisfactory, even in cases of absences justified by a medical certificate.
 This ban may cover one or all of the assessment periods of the academic year concerned, except for the first semester assessment period of the 1st 60-credit block of the Bachelor's programme.